aminbp/waktu-solat/README.md

-# Malaysia Prayer Times
+# solat

-Malaysia prayer time python API based on JAKIM XML
+'solat' is a python API for malaysia prayer times.
+This API is using JAKIM prayer times as references